 Organic cosmetics laboratories use natural active ingredients, preferably from plant and mineral sources, such as essential oils and natural mineral water.

-Alpaderm, the organic Swiss cosmetics laboratory, has chosen nearly 80 natural active ingredients, without any artificial additives, recognised for their beneficial and hypoallergenic properties, in order to develop its line of moisturising creams, cleansing lotions and skincare products for extremely sensitive and reactive skin, both for babies and their mothers.
+Alpaderm, the organic Swiss cosmetics laboratory, has chosen nearly 80 natural active ingredients, without any artificial additives, recognised for their beneficial and hypoallergenic properties, in order to develop its line of moisturising creams, cleansing lotions and skincare products for extremely sensitive and reactive skin.

 Whether a substance, a particle or organic body, allergens cause an allergic reaction when they come into contact with people who are generally sensitive to allergens.
 Among the more well-known allergens are dust, pollen, spores, mildew, animal hair, acarina (mites), insect venom, eggs, peanuts, latex fruit (kiwi, avocado, banana), umbellifers, seafood, milk and food additives.
 In cosmetics, numerous active ingredients derived from petrol are considered as allergens.